-Strategies to Work with Agencies to Ensure Consistency with the IRWMP

-The development of the IRWMP has served as a mechanism for discussions between agencies and other stakeholders regarding ways to increase integrated water resource management planning within the GLAC Region.
-Some of these discussions led to the identification of issues and needs that must be further explored.
+Strategies to Work with Agencies to Ensure Consistency with the IRWMP identification of issues and needs that must be further explored.
 This exploration should take place during future revisions of this IRWMP.
-This 2012 IRWMP should serve as a catalyst for further evaluation of regional issues and the means to resolve those issues through a collaborative process.
-Case studies on the Santa Barabara County and the Santa Ana Watershed approach may be useful in further refining a collaborative process.
+This IRWMP Update should serve as a catalyst for further evaluation of regional issues and the means to resolve those issues through a collaborative process.
+Case studies on the Santa Barbara County and the Santa Ana Watershed approach may be useful in further refining a collaborative process.